Reimagining Consumerism

 Greed is no longer good as a foundational principle of either business or consumption.
 Transactions are not enough.
 People are not here to be consumers and serve the business needs; businesses are here to serve the needs of people.
 We desperately lack something larger to strive for in business to make the value that we create meaningful again.
 We need to learn how to produce new forms of value in business that are for human benefit, and not just to generate profit.

 As we alienated people from the results of their own value creation by fragmenting and automating the production process in the name of efficiency, meaning was lost.
 And if it was lost on the workers' part, consumers have felt it too.
-We churn out products with no meaning and no soul that benefit no one – including the companies that produce them, and create toxic waste as a result.
+We churn out products with no meaning and no soul that benefit no one – including the companies that produce them and create toxic waste as a result.
 The system we abide by is creating lose-lose-lose scenarios for the business itself, its customers, and the planet.
 That is a definition of stupidity.
 In the 21st century, we are evolved and educated enough to know and do better.
 This is not just the question of doing things in a more humane way.
 This is a question of good business sense and future profitability because business is, first and foremost, a social discipline.
 And so it needs to produce things that people want to consume.
 And people want to consume things that are of fundamental benefit to them and their own lives.

 We have to create business with consciousness.
 For this to happen, we need to find a new foundational principle that unites us rather than divides us and gives us a chance to collectively create a new and better future.
 In other words, we need a new narrative for business driven by radically different values and human motivations than a pragmatic self-interest advocated by Milton Friedman.
 We need to develop a new ideological system for business rooted in our humanity and core values.
-We need to radically reimagine the business paradigm so that we can use the social power of brands for a larger good.
+We need to radically reimagine the business paradigm so that we can use the social power of brands for the greater good.

 This study explores the intricate power dynamics between brands and people in the existing business paradigm and traces back the fundamental origins of our unsustainable ideology of consumerism.
 It also gives a glimpse into the emerging reality today that is leading us back to meaning and humanity in an effort to reclaim the fundamental essence of all value creation: our human potential.
 It is only when the business world aligns with where humanity is already going that we can create the future of commerce as a force for good.